EelcoV/RasterTool/doc/styleguide.md

 #  Style guide

 ##  Use ES6 features
+ES6 is also known as ECMAScript 2015.
 Do not use features from later ECMAScript versions.

 Specifically, do use:
-* let and const (the `no-var` rule for `eslint` is not set for now, but will be set after a code review)
+* let and const (the `no-var` rule for `eslint` is not set for now, but will be set after a code review).
+Use const instead of let whenever possible.
-* arrow functions
+* arrow functions.
-* class definitions
+* class definitions.
+* default parameters in function calls.
+* new String and Array methods.

 Not sure about modules yet.
 First check whether they impede debugging in the Developer Tools of Firefox.

 *Do not use:*
-* ...
+* Array.includes (which is part of ECMAScript 2016).
+* async function (ECMAScript 2017).
+* creating new strings, arrays as objects (`new String('literal here)` etc).

 ##  Naming

 * Local variables, local constants and function names start with a lowercase letter.
 Use camelCase, e.g. `myVariableName` or `doSomeActions`.
 * Global variables and global constants start with an uppercase letter, and also use camelCase, e.g. `ThisGlobalConstant`.
+* Do not use underscores in variable names.

 ##  Formatting